minettiandrea/play2/README.md

 Play is based on a lightweight, stateless, web-friendly architecture and features predictable and minimal resource consumption (CPU, memory, threads) for highly-scalable applications thanks to its reactive model, based on Iteratee IO.

+This recipe download the binary release from playframework website.

 http://www.playframework.org
 https://github.com/playframework/Play20/wiki